 The ability of humans to serve as a vector and reservoir for the Chikungunya virus is the reason for the increase in the number of Chikungunya cases in the Caribbean.
 The number went from 1 in December 2013 to more than 100,000 seven months later.
 During this same period, the number of Chikungunya cases in the US increased mostly from travelers returning from the Caribbean.

 Only in the US territories of Puerto Rico and the US Virgin Islands have humans infected mosquitoes with the Chikungunya virus.
 No reported cases of local transmission of the disease have occurred so far on our mainland.
 CDC scientists believe we will eventually have small isolated outbreaks here in the US.
 Cases have been reported in over 29 states in 2014 but none involved local transmission of the disease.
-In order to lower your risk of contracting any mosquito borne disease, consider a proven and effective barrier spray for your yard that will eliminate both mosquitoes and ticks.
+In order to lower your risk of contracting any mosquito borne disease, consider a proven and effective barrier treatment for your yard that will eliminate both mosquitoes and ticks.
 Reducing your exposure to these insects will also dramatically reduce the risk of their disease for both your family and yourself.